ACCESSIBILITY

 Sensory Considerations

-The museum is generally a quiet environment, though some exhibits include audio or video components.
+The museum has generally a quiet environment, though some exhibits include audio or video components.

 Support Persons and Service Animals